tlahoda/PriorityQueue/README.md

 queue.pop ();
 ```

-For the first push the bucket for priorities consisting of three
+For the first push the bucket for priorities consisting of three digits
+is first searched for and then when not found created and inserted into
-digits is first located or created.
-Then the bucket for the priority
+the digits bucket map.
+Then the bucket for the priority "400" is
+searched for and when not found created and inserted into the three
-"400" is located or created in it.
-Finally "bar" is pushed onto the
+digits bucket.
+Finally "bar" is pushed onto the end of the priority
-end of the priority "400" bucket.
+"400" bucket.

-For the second push the bucket for priorities consisting of three
+For the second push the bucket for priorities consisting of three digits
-digits is first located (it was created during the first push).
-Then
+is first located (it was created during the first push).
+Then the bucket
-the bucket for the priority "300" is located or created in it.
-Finally
+for the priority "300" is searched for and when not found created in the
-"foo" is pushed onto the end of the priority "300" bucket.
+three digits bucket.
+Finally "foo" is pushed onto the end of the priority
+"300" bucket.

-The pop returns the first element highest priority which is "foo"
+The pop returns the element with the highest priority which is "foo"
-having a priority of "300". "foo" is cached so retrieving and
+having a priority of "300". "foo" is cached so retrieving and returning
-returning it are a constant time operation.
-The priority bucket and
+it are a constant time operation.
+Since the priority bucket in which
-the digits bucket in which "foo" is cached are also cached so removing
+"foo" resides is also cached and now empty, it is pruned which is a
-them is a constant time operation.
-Determining the next highest
+constant time operation.
+Determining the next highest priority is done by
-priority is done using C++'s begin and/or end iterators which are
-contant time operations.
+grabbing the first digits bucket in the map, then the first priority
+bucket, finally grabbing the first element on the element list.